aaliGit-1/Car_Rental_System/README.md

 # Car_Rental_System
-A platform which manages vehicle reservation and a user can rent a car.
+ A platform that manages vehicle reservations, customer information and billing for renting cars. <br>
+ Implemented the concepts of Java OOPs (Object-Oriented Programming).